eudoxia0/eudoxia0.github.io/article/_posts/2022-12-19-astronomical-calculations-for-hard-sf-common-lisp.md

 [chatgpt]: https://openai.com/blog/chatgpt

-So I showed ChatGPT my plotting code, and asked it to rewrite it to create an animated where the entire plot is rotated about the vertical axis.
+So I showed ChatGPT my plotting code, and asked it to rewrite it to create an animated version where the entire plot is rotated about the vertical axis.
 It rewrote the script, preserving bit-for-bit identical output, and added animation support.
 I got an inscrutable error, showed it to ChatGPT, and it suggested a fix.
 I'm really happy with this approach.